18F/uswds-jekyll/pages/home.md

       src: /assets/img/wifi.png
       alt: 'You have access'
     title: Your location has access now.
     description: No network upgrades are needed.
-Users can access Ceres, our computer cluster, from any ARS location, university or home.
+Users can access Ceres and Atlas our computer clusters, from any ARS location, university or home.
   - image:
       src: /assets/img/camera-retro.png
       alt: 'GUI software is available'